webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Project Baseline**
   - approved cost, schedule, scope, plans, and documents.
   - used to measure performance/progress.
 Determine if on schedule, within budget or on target.
+- **Project Management Office (PMO)**
+  - central location for guidance, standards, artifacts to project managers, programs and portfolios.
+  - allows organization to capitalize on the collective benefits of all projects.
+  - Functions:
+    - organized standards and processes.
+    - coordination of resources, templates, artifacts.
+    - governance and setting priorities.
+    - KPI, performance standards and nonperformance consequences.
 - **Project Manager**
   - runs day-to-day management of teams in any framework as long as the project is active.
   - explains benefits of project to stakeholder.
 All stakeholders(something to gain or lose) must be sold and sign-off, otherwise project may be blocked.